 Hyperthermia can be life threatening and should be managed aggressively with sedation plus evaporative cooling, ice packs, and maintenance of intravascular volume and urine flow with IV normal saline solution.

 Phenothiazines lower seizure threshold, and their anticholinergic effects can interfere with cooling; thus, they are not preferred for sedation.

-No specific treatment is needed.
-BP and mood should be monitored initially.
+No specific treatment is needed when patients stop taking of amphetamines.
+Blood pressure and mood should be monitored initially.
 Patients whose depression persists for more than a brief period after amphetamines are stopped may respond to antidepressants.

 Cognitive-behavioral therapy (a form of psychotherapy) is effective in some patients.
 There are no other proven treatments for rehabilitation and maintenance after detoxification.

 |ADDERALL XR 10|